 Nicotine replacement therapies (NRT) and other medical therapies may help you manage the physical addition.
 Changing your behaviour through self-help materials, individual or group counselling and telephone counselling (quit lines), can also be helpful to your quit efforts.
 Learn how to handle your symptoms and cravings through National Cancer Institute.
 Your doctor can also help you to identify available programs and there are links to resources at the bottom of the page.

 Weight gain is a common concern when quitting smoking or tobacco use.
 Tobacco use suppresses appetite so after you quit, your appetite may increase and food will seem more appealing.

 Weight gain can also happen if you replace the oral gratification of smoking with eating, especially if you’re eating unhealthy foods.
 Take pleasure in nourishing yourself with healthy foods and beverages, eating a well-balanced diet and avoiding sugary drinks and alcohol.
-Find more tips from American Health Association on combating weight gain.
+Find more tips from American Heart Association on combating weight gain.

 What to do if you slip or relapse